peter88213/novelyst_aeon2/README.md

-# aeon2yw
+# aeon2yw_novelyst

-Synchronize Aeon Timeline 2 and yWriter.
+An aeon2yw_novelyst plugin for novelyst.

-For more information, see the [project homepage](https://peter88213.github.io/aeon2yw) with description and download instructions.
+For more information, see the [project homepage](https://peter88213.github.io/aeon2yw_novelyst) with description and download instructions.

 ## Development

-*aeon2yw* depends on the [pywriter](https://github.com/peter88213/PyWriter) library which must be present in your file system.
+*aeon2yw_novelyst* depends on the [pywriter](https://github.com/peter88213/PyWriter) and [aeon2yw](https://github.com/peter88213/aeon2yw) libraries which must be present in your file system.
 It is organized as an Eclipse PyDev project.
 The official release branch on GitHub is *main*.

 ### Mandatory directory structure for building the application script